Skip to main content

 • Sifting through information

 The internet is a great place to find both scholarly and popular sources.
-But with so much information found online, sometimes it takes time to determine what is reliable and valuable.
+However, with so much information found online, sometimes it takes time to determine what is reliable and valuable.
 Along with good information, you will also find opinions, biases, misconceptions, and misleading information.
 Developing skills to evaluate what you see is necessary, such as knowing what questions to ask when looking online for answers.

 EVALUATION CHECKLIST